Home Educating a Sensory Child

 We talked before about the environment that children learn in.
 If a child spends seven hours in school, they won’t be in the same room all day, but different rooms with the same look and feel.

 The average classroom can negatively affect a sensory child in many ways.
 Their chair may be too rigid and uncomfortable.
 The bright florescent lights overhead could bother them.
-The sights outside of a window in the classroom can be a tantalising distraction all day.
+The sights outside of a window in the classroom can be a tantalising distraction.
 Unexpected sights, touch, smells, sounds can all impact arousal levels and stress levels that do more harm than good to anyone’s learning.

 At break time, when your sensory child gets a much-needed chance to stretch their legs and move their body, the sounds of kids screaming and the sights of large groups moving around erratically could trigger sensory symptoms in your child as well.